Wesley1808/ServerCore/docs/config/DEFAULT.md

   # ► name = The name of the activation type.
   # ► entity-matcher = A list of conditions to filter entities.
 Only one of these conditions needs to be met for an entity to match.
   # ► If an entity matches multiple activation types, the one highest in the list will be used.
 The conditions accept the following formats:
-  #   - Entity type matching    |   Uses the entity type's registry key.  |  'minecraft:zombie' matches zombies, but for example not husks or drowned.
+  #   - Entity type matching    |   Uses the entity type's identifier.  |  'minecraft:zombie' matches zombies, but for example not husks or drowned.
   #   - Typeof class matching   |   Uses the 'typeof:' prefix.          |  'typeof:monster' matches all monsters.
   # ► Available typeof classes: mob, monster, raider, neutral, ambient, animal, water_animal, flying_animal, flying_monster, villager.
   custom-activation-types:
     - name: 'raider'